samuelroland/KanFF/db/records-management.md

 4 = banned of the group
 5 = accepted

-invitation ? sensible group ?
+invitation ? sensible group ? !!! user quit a group himself!

 If access not restricted:
 4 = banned of the group